pekam/finnish-tax-report-util/README.md

 # Finnish tax report util

-Currently this project only supports generating reports for stock trades executed via Interactive Brokers.
+At the moment this project supports generating reports for trades executed via Interactive Brokers and Binance.

 ## Steps

 1. Clone this project
+2. Install dependencies with `npm install`

+### For Interactive Brokers

-2. Download activity statement for the full year as a CSV-file from Interactive Brokers
+3. Download activity statement for the full year as a CSV-file from Interactive Brokers
-3. Download EUR/USD daily price data as a CSV-file from https://www.investing.com/currencies/eur-usd-historical-data
+4. Download EUR/USD daily price data as a CSV-file from https://www.investing.com/currencies/eur-usd-historical-data
-4. Create an empty directory where the result files will be written
+5. Create an empty directory where the result files will be written
-5. Add a file named `properties.json` to the root of this project, with file paths to your downloaded files and the result directory you just created:
+6. Add a file named `properties.json` to the root of this project, with file paths to your downloaded files and the result directory you just created:

 ```json